rinva/sandbox/index.md

 **Q: I encountered some crops, like `jrc_hela-3/crop60`, where the groundtruth is all zeros, and the original image appears as random noise.
 Is this expected?**

 **A:** Yes, this is expected.
 Some crops may not contain any annotated structures, resulting in groundtruth files filled with zeros.
-Additionally, certain regions might appear as noise due to the imaging process or the specific area captured.​
+Additionally, certain regions might appear as noise due to the imaging process or the specific area captured.​  For instance, crops that specifically label portions of empty resin (non-sample) can be useful in training.

 *Note: For more detailed information, you can refer to the [discussion thread](https://github.com/janelia-cellmap/cellmap-segmentation-challenge/discussions/100) on this topic.*

 ---

-\#101

 **Q: Why do the ground truth annotations in certain crops contain category IDs that differ from the required prediction categories?**